AdobeDocs/certification.en/help/certifications/aam/aam-renew.md

 * Adobe Audience Manager Architect master

-## Instructions for renewing your certification:
+## Instructions for renewing your certification

 * **Step 1** - Review the exam objectives
 * **Step 2** - Review the resources